duskwitness/duskwitness.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I'm Karan Bhullar.
-A 20 year old game development and web development enthusiast.
+A game development and web development enthusiast.

 This is my blog for all stuff related to game development.
 I intend to post once every week!